If you have a workplace plan, like a 401(k), that's serviced by Fidelity; log in to your NetBenefits®Log In Required account to make these updates.

 Note: Some retirement accounts or plans may require spousal consent (e.g., profit sharing, self-employed, 401(k), Keogh) before you can add or change the beneficiary.

 If you do not see the account you want to update on the Beneficiary Summary page, and it’s not an annuity or a NetBenefits® account, you may have a workplace plan that's not serviced by Fidelity.
 To request changes, contact your plan's administrator or trustee.

 - If you've updated online, and no additional consent or paperwork is needed, your changes will be effective in just a few minutes

-- When spousal consent or approval from a joint owner is required, your beneficiaries will typically be updated within three business days after we receive the paperwork or email approval
+- When spousal consent is required, your beneficiaries will typically be updated within three business days after we receive the paperwork or email approval

 - You can track the status of your update in Your TransactionsLog In Required